This patient presented wanting an aesthetic improvement, she was seeking a “natural look”.

-She was aware of the localised wear on her maxillary anterior teeth, and the wear, although less so, of her mandibular anterior teeth.
+She was aware of the localized wear on her maxillary anterior teeth, and the wear, although less so, of her mandibular anterior teeth.
 She was presented with a number of treatment solutions, these included ceramic veneers or composite resin additions, with or with out the inclusion of orthodontic treatment.
 She chose the later, with an understanding that the treatment may have long term limitations.

 Her treatment plan involved orthodontics to align her moderately crowded anterior dentition, improve the maxillary arch form, align gingival levels and create space for restorative material, to be placed on the maxillary anterior teeth.